ChaudharyShyam/To-do-List/README.md

 4. Persistence: The application uses local storage to save tasks, ensuring that tasks persist even if the user refreshes the page.

-LGMVIP Web Developer Internship Task : Beginner Level - Task 1 Languages : HTML, CSS & JavaScript Ide : Microsoft Visual Studio
+Languages : HTML, CSS & JavaScript

+Ide : Microsoft Visual Studio